jahson8/Personal_Profile_page/README.md

 ## General Info

 This the first project in the Team Treehouse Front-End Web Developer Tech Degree.
-It is simple responsive HTML web pages.
+It is simple responsive HTML Profile pages.

 ## Languages